nfoster1492/ClassMateBot-1/docs/Grades/graderequiredforclass.md

 Successful execution of this command will DM the student the grade required on the next hypothetical assignment to keep a desired grade in the course.

 <img src="https://github.com/nfoster1492/ClassMateBot-1/blob/main/data/proj2media/graderequiredforclassHelp.png?raw=true" width="500">

+# Aliases

+This function can also be called with one or more aliases, or different names reffering to the same function.
+Here are the aliases for this function:

+ - classGradeReq